sam-india-007/sam-india-007.github.io/about.md

 ### Hobbies

-I reading reading mystery novels.
+I enjoy reading mystery novels.
 I am also a huge F1 and Ferrari fan.
 Do drop by if you want to discuss F1's new regs or Ferrari's future chances :)

 ### Contact me